Shivaae/Capstone-Project/README.md

 d.Part 3 presented the Kaggle in-class competition and kaggle_submission_file.csv was submitted to obtain a kaggle score which is roc_auc score on the testing data.
 Through Kaggle score, position of the participant in the leaderboard was determined. <br>

-## Notes on Class Imbalance <br>
-a.Since there is a large output class imbalance, predicting individual classes and using accuracy does not seem to be an appropriate performance evaluation method.
-Instead, the model will be using ROC-AUC to evaluate performance. <br>

-b.Aside from the Kaggle competition using ROC-AUC as the score, the metric is suitable for binary classification problems such as this.
-ROC curves give us the ability to assess the performance of the classifier over its entire operating range.
-The most widely-used measure is the area under the curve (AUC).
-The AUC can be used to compare the performance of two or more classifiers.
-A single threshold can be selected and the classifiers' performance at that point compared, or the overall performance can be compared by considering the AUC".
-Compared to the F1 score, the ROC does not require optimizing a threshold for each label. <br>

 ## Acknowledgements <br>
 This project was completed as part of the Udacity Data Scientist Nanodegree.
 The data was originally sourced by Udacity from Arvato Financial Solutions, a Bertelsmann subsidiary. <br>